The sound of the wind

 • Take corrective action to eliminate wind noise.

-• Perform diagnostics based on road test.
+• Perform diagnostics based on a road test.

-Diagnostics at the service station
+Diagnostics at a service station

 Checking with a stethoscope